Gulbene Airfield: World War II

 In 1940, Gulbene Airfield was taken over by the Soviet Air Forces, and the Aviation Division of the 24th Territorial Corps began operating out of the airfield, flying former Latvian Stampe et Vertongen SV.5 Tornado aircraft.
 In June, 1941, the 24th Artillery Correction Aviation Squadron was based in the airfield, equipped with 16 obsolete aircraft.

 In 1941, the Germany Army captured the airfield, and the Luftwaffe began operating it as a transit point for single-engine units and aircraft flying back and forth between the rear zone of Leningrad.
 Gulbene Airfield was equipped with a hangar and a workshop, and operated a natural surface landing ground measuring approximately 1100 x 820 meters.
-Alt Schwaneburg II, an airfield for civilian sports aviation served as the satellite for Gulbene Airfield, although it was never used by the Luftwaffe.
+Alt Schwanenburg II, an airfield for civilian sports aviation served as the satellite for Gulbene Airfield, although it was never used by the Luftwaffe.
 It had a natural surface landing ground measuring approximately 300 x 159 meters.
 The airfield was initially guarded by informal Latvia partisan groups, which were later organized into more formal military units.
 Gulbene Airfield constantly faced Soviet bombing attacks, however most of their bombs fell outside of the airfield.
 One bomb managed to hit the corner of the hangar, inflicting minimal damage.
 Since then, the Germans began stationing fighter aircraft to deter any further attacks.
 Air crew personnel of the Latvian Night Ground Attack Wing 12 were billeted in the nearby Gulbene Castle.
 On 25 July, 1944, the Latvian Night Ground Attack Wing 12 completed its 1000th mission while based at Gulbene Airfield.
 On 28 August, 1944, Gulbene Airfield was retaken by the Red Army.

 Post-war

+In the late 1940s, Soviet Army Unit No. 75568 radar company arrived in Gulbene Airfield, and was headquartered in the nearby Velgulbene Manor on Litenes street.
+Subsequently, three artificially raised radar hills were built, allowing the installation of locator radars.

 Prior to December 1949, captured German Messerschmitt aircraft and Soviet Yak fighters operated from the airfield.
 In October 1950, Gulbene Airfield had a field measuring 1500 - 2000 meters in length and 700 - 900 meters in width, and had a barbed wire perimeter fence.
-A number of aircraft were parked along the northern edge of the airfield, covered by tarpaulin.
-During Soviet occupation, three artificially raised radar hills were built.
+Multiple aircraft were also reported to be parked along the northern edge of the airfield, covered by tarpaulin.
+Initially, residents in Gulbene would have to depart the bus station where dozens of buses lined up to visit Riga and other cities.
+On 1 June, 1969, a service between Gulbene and Riga was opened, operated by Antonov An-2 aircraft.
+The flight time per trip would have taken 50 minutes, offering residents a quicker alternative.
+Ticketing required contacting the Gulbene Airfield chief at the city's executive committee by either visiting or dialing 42.

+On 22 December 1988, a commission inspection of the radar and radio-technical installation at Gulbene Airfield determined that electromagnetic emissions level exceeded maximum permissible levels for civilian populations.
+As a result, Soviet Army Unit No. 75568 was relocated to Beļava parish, and the Soviet Army left Gulbene Airfield in 1993, thus ending occupation.